elenabbbuenob/CLOT/README.md

   <em>Figure 1: Overview of CLOT.</em>
 </p>

-**Figure:** Given precomputed frame embeddings $X$ as input, CLOT first solves an OT problem to generate pseudo-labels $T$ alongside initial frame embeddings $F$.
+**Figure 1:** Given precomputed frame embeddings $X$ as input, CLOT first solves an OT problem to generate pseudo-labels $T$ alongside initial frame embeddings $F$.
 It then estimates segment embeddings $S$ and pseudo-labels $T_S$ by solving a second OT problem.
 Finally, a third OT problem is formulated to obtain refined frame embeddings $F_R$ and pseudo-labels $T_R$, by leveraging cross-attention between the learned $F$ and $S$, thereby closing the loop between frame and segment representations.

 ## Contributions
 This repository contains the core implementation of the method proposed in our article.